matrix-org/synapse/docs/upgrade.md

 [`on_remove_user_third_party_identifier`](modules/third_party_rules_callbacks.md#on_remove_user_third_party_identifier)
 module callback method that was also added in Synapse v1.79.0.
 This new method is called when a user removes a third-party identifier from their account.

+# Upgrading to v1.78.0

+## Deprecate the `/_synapse/admin/v1/media/<server_name>/delete` admin API

+Synapse 1.78.0 replaces the `/_synapse/admin/v1/media/<server_name>/delete`
+admin API with an identical endpoint at `/_synapse/admin/v1/media/delete`.
+Please update your tooling to use the new endpoint.
+The deprecated version will be removed in a future release.

 # Upgrading to v1.76.0